McCullers 1st to give up 5 home runs in World Series game

 Was he tipping his pitches?

+“We could all see he was kind of iffy from the start,” Phillies outfielder Nick Castellanos said.

-Speculation started soon after Harper hit a go-ahead, two-run drive in the first, sending a slider 402 feet into the right-center field seats.
+Speculation started soon after Harper hit a go-ahead, two-run drive with two outs in the first, sending a knuckle-curve 402 feet into the right-center field seats.
 McCullers did a 360 and hopped off the mound, not even waiting for the ball to land.

 Bohm led off the second with the 1,000th homer in Series history, driving a sinker 373 feet into the left-field stands.